bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

 ![image](https://user-images.githubusercontent.com/41969005/160016132-a00c1486-b3c3-4ab0-b30e-f306b3990511.png)

-7. Install `Red Hat OpenShift GitOps` operator and wait until all pods in `openshift-gitops` namespace are running.
+8. Install `Red Hat OpenShift GitOps` operator and wait until all pods in `openshift-gitops` namespace are running.

 ```
-    oc apply -f ./InstallGitOpsOperator
+    oc apply -f ./AcmPolicies/InstallGitOpsOperator
 ```

-8. Run the following command to create one ArgoCD server instance for the blue group in `blueargocd` namespace and another instance for the red group in `redargocd` namespace.
+9. Run the following command to create one ArgoCD server instance for the blue group in `blueargocd` namespace and another instance for the red group in `redargocd` namespace.
 Wait until all pods are running in `blueargocd` and `redargocd` namespaces.
 Also check that `applicationset-controller` and `dex-server` pods are running.

 ```
-    oc apply -f ./ArgoCDInstances
+    oc apply -f ./AcmPolicies/ArgoCDInstances
 ```

 **Note**: `Red Hat OpenShift GitOps` operator does not need to be installed on managed clusters because we are going to use `ApplicationSet` from the hub cluster to `push` applications to managed clusters.
 The ArgoCD server instance running on the hub cluster connects to target remote clusters to deploy applications defined in the `ApplicationSet`.

-9. All blue applications are in `blueargocd` namespace.
+10. All blue applications are in `blueargocd` namespace.

     a.
 Grant `blue-sre-group` group admin access to `blueargocd` namespace.
 Log into OCP console and go to `User management` `Groups` `blue-sre-group`.
 Go to `Role binding` tab and create a binding.
 Type `Namespace role binding`, role binding name `blue-sre-group`, namespace `blueargocd`, role name `admin`

     b.
 Grant `blue-viewer-group` group view access to `blueargocd` namespace.
 Log into OCP console and go to `User management` `Groups` `blue-viewer-group`.
 Go to `Role binding` tab and create a binding.
 Type `Namespace role binding`, role binding name `blue-viewer-group`, namespace `blueargocd`, role name `view`

-10. All red applications are in `redargocd` namespace.
+11. All red applications are in `redargocd` namespace.

     a.
 Grant `red-sre-group` group admin access to `redargocd` namespace.
 All blue applications are created in this namespace.
 Log into OCP console and go to `User management` `Groups` `red-sre-group`.
 Go to `Role binding` tab and create a binding.
 Type `Namespace role binding`, role binding name `red-sre-group`, namespace `redargocd`, role name `admin`

     b.
 Grant `red-viewer-group` group view access to `redargocd` namespace.
 Log into OCP console and go to `User management` `Groups` `red-viewer-group`.
 Go to `Role binding` tab and create a binding.
 Type `Namespace role binding`, role binding name `red-viewer-group`, namespace `redargocd`, role name `view`

-11. Grant ACM groups cluster-wide access.

-    a.
-Grant `acm-sre-group` group admin access cluster-wide.
-Log into OCP console and go to `User management` `Groups` `acm-sre-group`.
-Go to `Role binding` tab and create a binding.
-Type `Cluster-wide role binding`, role binding name `acm-sre-group`, role name `admin`

-    b.
-Grant `acm-viewer-group` group view access cluster-wide.
-Log into OCP console and go to `User management` `Groups` `acm-viewer-group`.
-Go to `Role binding` tab and create a binding.
-Type `Cluster-wide role binding`, role binding name `acm-viewer-group`, role name `view`

 12. Edit the blue ArgoCD instance's RBAC to grant `blue-sre-group` `acm-sre-group` admin access and `blue-viewer-group` `acm-viewer-group` read-only access.